What is the hallmark of great content?

 I’ll tell you what.
 You’re wondering if the story has any purpose.
 And yet, the moment counterflow comes into play, you’re alert again.
 Let’s go back to the story.
-You’ve had your beer, when a policeman walks up with a grim face.
+You’ve had your beer when a policeman walks up with a grim face.

 That’s drama, that’s contrast.
 And the hallmark of a great article is the ability to insert contrast into various sections of your article.
 Case studies can have an up and down.
 The concept can start out being all in favour of something and then diverge without warning.
-Now you’ve created contrast and lifts the tempo of your words.
+Now you’ve created contrast and it lifts the tempo of your words.

 Counterflow needs to head back to flow, however

 Too much counterflow and your reader is turned off.
 The grim policeman, the spilling of beer on your white shirt, the missing of the flight—and the article seems to be falling right out of the skies.
 Which is why contrast matters so much.
-Contrast is about a constantly evolving set of words that get you to slip slide through like—yes—a roller coaster.
+Contrast is about a constantly evolving set of words that get you to slip-slide through like—yes—a roller coaster.
 Up, down, up and down.